jerrydupo/Build-a-Recipe-Page-Using-HTML/README.md

-# Build-a-Recipe-Page
+# Build-a-Recipe-Page-Using-HTML

-#### Documentation can be found on :[https://github.com/jerrydupo/Build-a-Bookstore-Page-Using-HTML](https://github.com/jerrydupo/Build-a-Bookstore-Page-Using-HTML)
+#### Documentation can be found on :[https://github.com/jerrydupo/Build-a-Recipe-Page-Using-HTML](https://github.com/jerrydupo/Build-a-Recipe-Page-Using-HTML)

 This is the result of the Build Five Programs workshop.
-Instructions for completing this workshop can be found at [https://www.freecodecamp.org/learn/responsive-web-design-v9/workshop-bookstore-page/step-1](https://www.freecodecamp.org/learn/responsive-web-design-v9/workshop-bookstore-page/step-1)
+Instructions for completing this workshop can be found at [https://www.freecodecamp.org/learn/responsive-web-design-v9/lab-recipe-page/build-a-recipe-page](https://www.freecodecamp.org/learn/responsive-web-design-v9/lab-recipe-page/build-a-recipe-page)